Greenwich House: Locations and facilities

 Greenwich House's main facilities are located in Greenwich Village, including its main building at 27 Barrow Street, Pottery at 16 Jones Street and Music School at 46 Barrow Street.
-Greenwich House also rents space for programs, primarily senior and behavioral health programs, including at a nearby church, Our Lady of Pompeii; at a former convent located on Washington Square Park North.
+Greenwich House also rents space for programs, primarily senior and behavioral health programs, including at a nearby church, Our Lady of Pompeii; and at a former convent located on Washington Square Park North.

 Greenwich House's main building was built between 1916 and 1917, funded by board members including Gertrude Vanderbilt Whitney and Anna Woershoffer.
 The Flemish-bond building was designed in the neo-federal style by architects Delano and Aldrich.
 The building was considered an example of refined American design, complete with mural by Arthur Crisp, intended to inspire immigrants new to the country.
-The seven story building contains a professional theater, currently the home of Ars Nova and previously home to Soho Rep and the Barrow Street Theatre, a gym with running track, commercial kitchen, medical offices and a rooftop playground among other facilities.
+The seven-story building contains a professional theater, currently the home of Ars Nova and previously home to Soho Rep and the Barrow Street Theatre, a gym with running track, commercial kitchen, medical offices and a rooftop playground among other facilities.
 The building was built with a shaft for an elevator, but no actual elevator, as the new technology was too expensive at the time.

 Greenwich House Pottery is located at 16 Jones Street.
 The current building was built in 1928, also designed by Delano and Aldrich.
-The building is notable for containing the only gas kilns in Manhattan which are grandfathered despite no longer being allowed in new construction.
+The building is notable for containing the only remaining gas pottery kilns in Manhattan.
 It is also the home of the Jane Hartsook Gallery.

 Greenwich House Music School, located at 46 Barrow Street composes two out of a row of six brick row homes.
 The homes were originally designed in the Italianate style by Smith Woodruff in 1851.
 The two Music School homes were combined on the interior and now comprise the 100 seat Renee Weiler Concert Hall as well as sound proof practice rooms.

 Greenwich House's rented space in the basement of Our Lady of Pompeii Catholic Church also received notoriety.
-In 2015, after more than thirty years in the space, the pastor of the church attempted to kick the senior center out, hoping to lease the space for more money to movie crews wanting to film in the Village.
+In 2015, after more than thirty years in the space, the pastor of the church attempted to evict the senior center.
 After months of negotiations, including elected officials and Cardinal Timothy Dolan, weighing in, the church agreed to a new revised lease allowing the center to remain.